SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Prefix and Postfix Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The example shown above demonstrates a custom implementation of a binary infix operator.
+The example shown above demonstrates a custom implementation of an infix operator.
 Classes and structures can also provide implementations
 of the standard :newTerm:`unary operators`.
 Unary operators operate on a single target.